Walk with kids from Sydney Harbour Bridge to the Art Gallery of NSW.

-Circular Quay to the Opera House
+Walk from Circular Quay to the Opera House

 The broad expanse of Circular Quay can get extremely busy and hectic, especially at peak commuter time.
 The jumble of city workers, tourists and street performers can be tricky to dodge through and perhaps a bit scary for young children in prams.